pa1ar/pa1ar/content/page/about-full/index.about-full.md

 - **Master’s thesis:** *"Spike Sorting of Multivariate Signals"*, Grade: A, (1.1, 94%).
 *Developed an improved method of spike sorting for multichannel electrode arrays (also applicable for non-medial fields), which was published in a peer-reviewed journal and presented at a scientific conference.*
 - ***Honors & Awards:** Awarded the DAAD scholarship for selected international Master students, showing notable academic achievements and potential.
-- **Activities:** Member of the Institute of the Biomedical Technology (IBMT).
+- **Activities:** Member of the Institute of Biomedical Technology (IBMT).
 Participated in the Bioniq International Biomedical Summer School in Cyprus.
 - **Focus areas:** biosignals, neuroscience, algorithms, biocybernetics, and prosthetics, aligning with current industry innovations in medical technology.

 ### B.Sc.
 Biomedical Engineering